pyOpenSci/python-package-guide/index.md

 ### A community-created guidebook

 Every page in this guidebook goes through an extensive community review process.
-To ensure our guidebook is both accessible to beginners and accurate in it's representation of the packaging ecosystem, our community reviewers are diverse have a mixture of packaging expertise from expert to beginner.
+To ensure our guidebook is both beginner-friendly and accurate, we encourage reviews from a diverse set of pythonistas and scientists with a wide range of skills and expertise.

 ```{button-link} https://github.com/pyOpenSci/python-package-guide#contributors-
 :color: primary